matlab-deep-learning/llms-with-matlab/examples/SolveSimpleMathProblemUsingAIAgent.md

 ```
 ## Find Smallest Real Number

 The `smallestRealNumber` function computes the smallest real number from a list of two numbers.
 The LLM used in this example expresses tool calls, including input parameters, in JSON format.
-Roots of polynomials can be complex, but JSON does not support complex numbers.
-Therefore, specify the roots as strings and convert them back into numbers using the [`str2double`](https://www.mathworks.com/help/matlab/ref/str2double.html) function.
+As JSON does not support complex numbers, specify the roots as strings and convert them back into numbers using the [`str2double`](https://www.mathworks.com/help/matlab/ref/str2double.html) function.

 ```matlab
 function xMin = smallestRealNumber(strX1,strX2)